Quantum K-theory of Incidence Varieties: Abstract

 \section{Abstract}

 We prove a conjecture of Buch and Mihalcea in the case of the incidence variety \(X=\Fl(1,n-1;n)\) and determine the structure of its (\(T\)-equivariant) quantum \(K\)-theory ring.
 Our results are an interplay between geometry and combinatorics.
-The geometric side concerns Gromov-Witten varieties of \(3\)-pointed genus \(0\) stable maps to \(X\) with markings sent to Schubert varieties, while on the combinatorial side are formulas for the (equivariant) quantum \(K\)-theory ring of \(X\).
-We prove that the Gromov-Witten variety is rationally connected when one of the defining Schubert varieties is a divisor and another is a point.
-This implies that the (equivariant) \(K\)-theoretic Gromov-Witten invariants defined by two Schubert classes and a Schubert divisor class can be computed in the ordinary (equivariant) \(K\)-theory ring of \(X\).
-We derive a positive Chevalley formula for the equivariant quantum \(K\)-theory ring of \(X\) and a positive Littlewood-Richardson rule for the non-equivariant quantum \(K\)-theory ring of \(X\).
-The Littlewood-Richardson rule in turn implies that non-empty Gromov-Witten varieties given by Schubert varieties in general position have arithmetic genus \(0\).
+The geometric side concerns Gromov--Witten varieties of \(3\)-pointed genus \(0\) stable maps to \(X\) with markings sent to Schubert varieties, while on the combinatorial side are formulas for the (equivariant) quantum \(K\)-theory ring of \(X\).
+We prove that the Gromov--Witten variety is rationally connected when one of the defining Schubert varieties is a divisor and another is a point.
+This implies that the (equivariant) \(K\)-theoretic Gromov--Witten invariants defined by two Schubert classes and a Schubert divisor class can be computed in the ordinary (equivariant) \(K\)-theory ring of \(X\).
+We derive a positive Chevalley formula for the equivariant quantum \(K\)-theory ring of \(X\) and a positive closed formula for Littlewood--Richardson coefficients in the non-equivariant quantum \(K\)-theory ring of \(X\).
+The Littlewood--Richardson rule in turn implies that non-empty Gromov--Witten varieties given by Schubert varieties in general position have arithmetic genus \(0\).